saularjm/netflix-and-chilies/README.md

     - Streaming services the movie is available on
         - Including links to the movie on those streaming sites

-- This application also displays restaurant information for the user's area, including:
+- The food column displays restaurant information for the user's area, including:
-    - Image of genre of food
+    - An image of food by genre
     - Name of the restaurant
     - Restaurant address
     - Link to the restaurant's menu